309thEDDGE/tip/README.md

   - `USER_VERSION=<value>`: Set the TIP display version if it can't be obtained by git or the tag/hash from git ought not be used
 * `USE_NEWARROW`: Force use of compile-time macro `NEWARROW`.
 This is generally configured automatically for native linux and conda builds and is required for new versions of arrow.
 Causes source code to utilize new-style arrow-cpp library calls, which is relevant for arrow >~0.17.

-# Conda Build
+# Conda Environment Build

 Install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)
 for your given operating system.
-All tip dependencies have been packaged for Windows and Linux.
 After conda is installed, create the development environment.
 If the environment name already exists you will want to update the environment instead.